-There are so many options out there for mission trips.
+There are so many options out there for mission trips - for me it was healthcare.
 I am a nursing student who is especially passionate about maternal, infant and child health on a global level so I used that burning passion and my skills and took it to Guatemala on a medical mission trip.
-What do you love?
+Ask yourself again, what do you love?

-Do extensive research and look for an organization that is transparent about where your money goes.
+Make sure you do your research and look for an organization that is transparent about where your money goes.
 I spent weeks communicating with various organizations and IVHQ provided me with the best service and feedback.
 Their communication was quick and they were thorough about answering my questions.

-Find people who share the same passion as you and have always had an interest to go on a mission trip.
+To start, find people who share the same passion as you and have always had an interest to go on a mission trip.
 My situation was a bit easier because I was able to recruit from my nursing program.
-Obviously we share a passion for healthcare but it was picking out my peers that shared the passion to go global.
+Obviously we share a passion for healthcare, but the trick was to find friends that shared the desire to go global.

-Step 3: Select a location
+Step 4: Select a location

-When deciding where you want to go you may have to think outside your bucket list.
+When deciding where you want to go, you may have to think outside your bucket list.
 It’s important to consider where your mission work will be most needed and whether the destination and program fit with your group’s motivations to volunteer abroad.

-In the end we chose to volunteer on a medical mission in Guatemala because flights were half the cost.
+In the end we chose to volunteer on a medical mission in Guatemala because flights were half the price of those to Peru.
 I am so glad it worked out that way because Guatemala was never on my radar to visit and it turned out to be one of the most beautiful and powerful adventures I have had, and I plan to return because there is so much that I still want to see and do in Guatemala.
 Everything happens for a reason.
 Go where it is practical for you and I promise you will be amazed.

 Step 5: Start fundraising

-Step 6: Collect supplies
+Step 7: Collect supplies

-Step 7: Contact local media
+Step 8: Contact your local media

 Contacting local media is an awesome way to get your fundraising efforts out there and offers an opportunity to get the wider community involved.
 We had a quick segment on the news which didn’t particularly generate a lot of revenue or supplies, but it did generate support.
 Now that we have gone we hope our trip next year will initiate a bigger response.

-Step 8: Research the culture
+Step 9: Research the culture

-Step 9: Keep an open mind and an open heart
+Step 10: Keep an open mind and an open heart

 Setting expectations can be dangerous.
-I can say that my medical mission to Guatemala easily exceeded my expectations but I could never have pictured what my time there would be like.
+I can say that my medical mission trip to Guatemala easily exceeded my expectations, but I could never have imagined what my time there would be like.
 I was sure to keep an open mind and just take everything in - and let me tell you, doing that meant it changed my life.
-I am three months post trip and I think of my time in Guatemala every day.
+Three months after my trip, I think of my time in Guatemala every day.